 I do to an extent understand this choice and how it ties into the themes of the movie.
 The previous Candyman was made by white filmmakers about a white main character, the new film is by black filmmakers attempting to re-interpret Candyman more in line with black experiences without changing the core aspects of the character.

 With minor spoilers, the new Candyman is less about the singular Candyman but more about the idea of Candyman as a collective manifestation of racial injustice and the plight of poverty-stricken black residents of Caprini Green.
 The many black men who are unjustly killed by white bigotry are absorbed into the Candyman legend and keep the ghost powerful.
 In this regard, the film is almost about re-discovering who Candyman is.
-This is to the point that one black character wants Candyman to return as he sees it as the only way to stop further gentrification and to defend what’s left his marginalized community.
+This is to the point that one black character wants Candyman to return as he sees it as the only way to stop further gentrification and to defend what’s left of his marginalized community.

 This isn’t a bad idea at all.
 Horror movies have always had political elements, even the original Candyman used the character as a metaphor for racial violence.
-The original film as a whole can be interpreted as being about a naive white woman being exposed to and experiencing the same hardships black communities face daily, violence, lack of trust, police harassment before eventually dying for a crime she didn’t commit.
-Double Toasted‘s Korey Coleman even referring to it as a “white savior film gone wrong”.
+The original film as a whole can be interpreted as being about a naive white woman being exposed to and experiencing the same hardships black communities face daily, violence, lack of trust, and police harassment before eventually dying for a crime she didn’t commit.
+Double Toasted‘s Korey Coleman even referred to it as a “white savior film gone wrong”.

-The new films tell a similar tale but instead with a black man re-discovering the horror of his past, how these horrors are caused by white cruelty against innocent black men and how they fuel the myths of Candyman.
+The new films tell a similar tale but instead with a black man re-discovering the horror of his past, how these horrors are caused by white cruelty against innocent black men, and how they fuel the myths of Candyman.
 It goes further however and suggests that as long as racial violence exists, black communities like Caprini Green will continue to believe and even seek out Candyman as a way of protecting themselves when they have nothing else despite how malevolent and violent he is.

 “Without These, I am Nothing”